Lagos Television

+History

+Lagos Television, upon its start in 1980, faced a dispute with the Nigerian Television Authority over the use of a potential frequency.
+Ultimately LTV gained channel 8, while NTA2 gained channel 5.

 Under military rule, Lagos television was moved to UHF channel 35.

-In September 1985, a mysterious fire destroyed the entire station, it studio, library as well as official records was damaged.
+In September 1985, a mysterious fire destroyed the entire station; its studio, library as well as official records was damaged.